rcl-vc/docs/issuer/credentials.md

 ## Payload

- Contains the actual data being transmitted, the credential data in JSON format.
+ Contains the actual data being transmitted, that is, the credential data in JSON format.

 ## Signature